-Bodies made from Midstone are easy to fit glazes to.
+Bodies made from Midstone are easy to fit glazes to (because it has a high natural quartz content).
 Ones that craze on porcelain will likely fit Midstone.

 This chart was derived from a specimen fired once to cone 6 in the Plainsman lab and tested in an Orton dilatometer.
 It is a general guide only.
 If you fire to a different temperature, employ different heatup or cooldown rates, or glaze-fire more than once the thermal expansion in your ware may be different than this chart indicates.